Kaiwhiwhi Rawa i Tāwāhi/Kaituku Rawa Ki Tāwāhi

 What you will do

-Importers/exporters may do all or some of the following:
+Importers/exporters may do some or all of the following:

 - gather information on products and work out the cost of supplying them

-- negotiate customs, shipping and air freight services
+- negotiate customs, shipping and air freight of goods

 - keep up to date with exchange and financial market rates

-- communicate with government agencies such as Ministry of Foreign Affairs and Trade (MFAT), Ministry of Primary Industries (MPI), New Zealand Trade and Enterprise (NZTE) and Export New Zealand (ExportNZ).
+- communicate with government agencies such as Ministry of Foreign Affairs and Trade (MFAT) and Ministry for Primary Industries (MPI).

 Skills and knowledge